Thursday, June 16, 2011

 You will find here three videos: Week Six Introduction, The Giver, and Quiz Six.

-As always, read carefully the this week's notes that cover Science Fiction, Fantasy, Peter Pan, and The Giver, and watch the introductory video.
+As always, read carefully the this week's notes that cover Science Fiction, Fantasy, and Peter Pan.

-And finally for the week, give this video your attention before you take your quiz, thirty questions this time around:
+And finally for the week, give this video your attention before you take your quiz, thirty-five questions this time around:

 Saturday, July 3, 2010